 Carrus Rehabilitation Hospital

 Our 24-bed rehabilitation facility is located on the beautiful Carrus Health medical campus in Sherman, Texas.
 The rehab hospital is equipped to provide patients with advanced medical care while they are receiving physician-supervised rehabilitation therapies.
 This includes daily physician visits and around-the-clock nursing and respiratory care.
-And, because every patient’s situation is unique, each rehabilitation care plan is customized to meet a patient’s specific needs and goals.
+Because every patient’s situation is unique, each rehabilitation care plan is customized to meet a patient’s specific needs and goals.

 - Orthopedic injury